Dipsingh/dipsingh.github.io/_posts/2022-1-17-Fundamentals-of-DES.md

 ---
 ## Introduction
 In the last blog, we looked at SIS/SIR epidemic modeling using Discrete event simulation.
-This post will cover some more fundamental concepts of Discrete Event Simulation.
-To get started, let's look at an elementary example.
+This post will cover some fundamental concepts of Discrete Event Simulation, look at a few basic examples to develop an understanding, and end with a simulation of M/M/1 queuing model.

-Assume that we want to estimate the probability of observing the head in an experiment of tossing a coin.
+To get started, let's look at an elementary example.Assume that we want to estimate the probability of observing the head in an experiment of tossing a coin.
 We know that if the coin is not biased, then the likelihood of getting a head is `1/2`.
 We also know that if I toss the coin two or three times, we may not get exactly `1/2`.
 We expect that if we keep tossing the coin for a very long time, the average probability of getting heads will converge to `1/2`.

 #### Experiment
 So let's run the experiment `1000` times of tossing the coin, and we get `0.49` as the probability of getting head,